Sainte-Chapelle: The relics and the reliquary

 The principal relics for which the chapel was built were the crown of thorns, believed to have been worn by Christ during his Passion, and a small piece of the cross on which he was crucified.
-These were found in Constantinople, which had been captured by the Crusaders in 1204, and was then ruled by Baudouin II of Cortenay.
+These were found in Constantinople, which had been captured in the Fourth Crusade in 1204, and was then ruled by Latin Emperor Baudouin II of Cortenay.
 Baudouin agreed to sell the crown for 135,000 livres, which went primarily to Venetian bankers, to whom he had mortgaged the crown to pay for the defence of the city.
 By purchasing the crown, Louis gained the prestige of funding the conquest of Constantinople, as well as displaying his personal devotion.
 The crown arrived in August 1239 and was placed in the earlier royal chapel of St. Nicholas, near the palace.
 Two years later, he made an additional purchase from Baudouin of a piece of the True Cross and other relics related to the Passion, which were brought to Paris in September 1241.
 Thereafter, on each Holy Friday, the day of the Crucifixion, he conducted a solemn ceremony at Sainte-Chapelle, in which the relic was brought out and displayed to the faithful.

 The King had a large chasse made to hold and display the sacred objects.
 This was a case, open on the front, 2.7 m long, made of silver and gilded copper.
 Each of the individual objects had its own case of precious metal with jewels.
 This was originally placed above the altar, but between 1264 and 1267, it was placed atop a high tribune in the apse of the church, where everyone could see it.
 In 1306, a new sacred relic was added: a portion of the skull of Louis himself, since he had been declared a saint.

 During the French Revolution, the Chasse and the vessels holding the relics were taken apart and melted down for their jewels and precious metals.
 The fragment of the cross was transferred first in 1793 to a collection of antiquities, then given to the Bishop of Paris.
 A new reliquary of gold and crystal was made for the crown of thorns.
 Since the Concordat of 1801, it was displayed in the treasury of the cathedral of Notre Dame de Paris, but it was saved from the Notre-Dame de Paris fire on 15 April 2019 and was kept temporarily in the Louvre Museum.
-It returned to the cathedral in December of 2024.
+It returned to the cathedral in December 2024.